 The faculty and staff at Dutchess regard student services as an integral part of the total college experience.
 A conscientious effort is made to know students as individuals and to serve them as such.
-The Department of Student Services includes the following offices: admissions, registrar, counseling and career services, accommodative services, financial aid, health services, and student activities.
+The Department of Student Services includes the following offices: admissions, registrar, counseling and career services, accommodative services, financial aid, health services, student activities, residential life, and athletics.
 They are coordinated and directed by the dean of Student Services and Enrollment Management.

 Academic Advisement and Orientation

-Each full-time student at the College is assigned an advisor who assists in the selection of courses and meeting curriculum requirements.
-Advisement for part-time students is provided day and evening hours at the Academic Advising Center adjacent to the Registrar’s Office.
+Each full time student is assigned an advisor who assists in the selection of courses and meeting curriculum requirements.
+Advisement for part-time students is provided day and evening at the Academic Advising Center adjacent to the Registrar.
+All students may utilize the advisement center.
 Students are urged to take the initiative in meeting early and regularly with their advisors and to take full advantage of the advisement services that are available.
-It is the students’ responsibility to make certain that graduation requirements are met.
+It is the student’s responsibility to make certain that graduation requirements are met.

 Orientation For New Students

-To acquaint new full-time and part-time students with its educational philosophy, programs, and standards, the College encourages them to participate in an orientation program prior to their first semester at Dutchess.
-Orientation each semester consists of a comprehensive program for full- and part-time students in the week prior to classes.
+To acquaint new full-time and part-time students with its educational philosophy, and standards, the College requires them to participate in an orientation program prior to their first semester at Dutchess.
+Orientation each semester consists of a comprehensive program for full- and part-time students in the week prior to the start of classes.
 A Club Fair is held early in the semester to encourage involvement in extracurricular activities.

 The goals of orientation are:

-1. To acquaint new students with the College, its academic programs, facilities, resources, services, activities, policies, and organization.
+• To acquaint new students with the College, its academic programs, facilities, resources, services, activities, policies, and organizations.

 A Fall Parents Night is an additional component of the Freshman Orientation Program.
 Parents have the opportunity to find out what programs, services, and academic options are available to their sons and daughters.